 Closest Town: Kiama

 How about a sea change?
 22 kilometres of it to be exact.
 The Kiama Coast Walk winds south from the head of the Minnamurra River, along the coast all the way to Gerringong.
 Along the way you’ll see the epic Cathedral Rocks and Kiama Blow Hole, not to mention ocean views for days.
-Most of the walk is dog friendly, but they’re forbidden on some beaches, here’s the lowdown.
+Most of the walk is dog friendly, but they’re forbidden on some beaches.

 Closest town: Currarong

 Don’t know who Abraham is, but if nestling in his bosom means coastal panoramas for dog and I, count me in.
-There’s a short dog friendly walk to the wreck of the S.S.
-Merimbula that you can extend with a climb up to the trig station; it’s a solid 9 kilometre trek so make sure you haven’t been skipping walkies.
-More info on the Abraham’s Boob Reserve can be found on this website.
+There’s a short dog-friendly walk to the wreck of the S.S.
+Merimbula that you can extend with a climb up to the trig station; it’s a solid 9km trek so make sure you haven’t been skipping walkies.

-State Forests are well-known dog walking hotspots but it’s not every day you get a trifecta like this.
-It’s a real choose-your-own-adventure situation with hundreds of criss-crossing trails and camping available.
-These state forests are also excellent for mountain biking, or even an overnight dog-bike-packing odyssey.
-You might even witness some dog-sledding, Aussie style.
+State Forests are well-known dog-walking hotspots, but it’s not every day you get a trifecta like this.
+These three dog-friendly state forests create a real choose-your-own-adventure situation with hundreds of crisscrossing trails and camping available.

 9. Arboretum Loop Trail – Strickland State Forest